Clipper Round the World Yacht Race: Clipper 68

 For the 2005 race, a new fleet of Clipper 68s was built to replace the Clipper 60s.
-The 68-foot yachts were designed by Ed Dubois and the fleet increased from eight boats to ten.
+The 68-foot yachts were designed by Ed Dubois, and the fleet increased from eight boats to ten.
 The Clipper 68's longer hull line, taller mast, lighter overall weight (two tons lighter than its predecessor), and a flatter bottom meant faster boat speeds.
 The Clipper 68s have logged downwind surfs approaching 30 knots.
 The yachts were built in China, the first time a fleet of racing yachts had been built in mainland China.
 Clipper Ventures managed the build themselves with Jeremy Knight heading up the project.
-In 2010 an additional Clipper 68 was built to replace one which was lost when it ran aground.
+In 2010 an additional Clipper 68 was built to replace one that was lost when it ran aground.

 The Clipper 68s were retired after the 2011–12 race.
 Two of the yachts are now based in Australia where they are used for crew training and corporate sailing.